We're now more than a decade past the Women’s Health

 The FDA has approved many brands of estradiol patches for many years, and they are

-a wonderful option that is usually well covered by insurance (see table).
-Patches
+coverage as they are usually well covered by insurance (see table).
+Patches are

-are not for everyone, as skin sensitivities or hot humid climates can result in
+not for everyone, as skin sensitivities or hot humid climates can result in irritation,

-irritation, but there are also gels, lotions, and even a topical spray for estradiol
+but there are also gels, lotions, and even a topical spray for estradiol (see table).

-(see table).
-These forms do tend to be more costly as they’re newer, but they all
+These forms do tend to be more costly as they’re newer, but they all deliver bioidentical

 There are also estradiol products that target the genital tissues directly, such